abadger/pubmarine/docs/getting_started.rst

-Before the widespread availability of Google Hangouts, Facebook Messenger, Jabber, and AIM there was a command for two people logged into the same UNIX computer to talk to each other called :command:talk.
+Before the widespread availability of Google Hangouts, Facebook Messenger, Jabber, and AIM there was a command for two people logged into the same UNIX computer to talk to each other called :command:`talk`.
 We'll create a mini-version of that to illustrate using Pubmarine.

 First of all, let's take a look at what you should be able to do with the end result.
 Here's a picture of two terminal windows side-by-side with the talk program running in each one: